A detailed history of Preston: Part three

 offset his debts.

-During this period, the independent religious spirit of Preston
+Link: During this period, the independent religious spirit of Preston villagers was demonstrated by

 Views of Temple Dinsley circa 1700

-The houses of Preston seem to be shown to the left and outside of the mansion’s grounds on the
+The houses of Preston seem to be shown to the left and outside of the mansion’s grounds.
+On the

 right are a collection of buildings which probably include stables.
 It is likely that a mill is also shown